 If you’re hiring a moving company, find a way to lower the cost.
 Do they offer a military discount?
 Will they drop the fees a little if you pay cash instead of using a credit card?
 Maybe they’ll give you a discount simply because you ask for one.
 It never hurts to try.

 If your move is to relocate to a job at another company, include moving expenses as a part of your negotiations when accepting the position.
 Some companies are happy to pay some – or all – of those expenses in order to recruit talent.
 If your new employer won’t pay for moving expenses, you may be able to deduct some of them on your taxes.
 See if you meet the requirements, and track your expenses carefully.

 While using these moving tips and tricks, don’t forget to sit down and create a budget for the move.
 Think about how much the move will cost and stick to the budget so moving doesn’t take a big bite out of your wallet.

 Don’t forget to include moving expenses in your monthly budget!
-Check out SAC FCU’s free Monthly Budget Worksheet to track it.
+Check out Cobalt CU’s free Monthly Budget Worksheet to track it.